WOA-Project/SurfaceDuo-Guides/InstallWindows/Uninstall-SurfaceDuo1.md

 - Once it is done, you can reboot your phone using ```adb reboot bootloader```.
 You will be able to boot to Android™ and your phone should work normally.
 In case it doesn't you likely messed up something above.

-- Once Android is confirmed booting, reboot back into the bootloader using ```adb reboot bootloader``` or by pressing Volume Down right at boot.
+- Once Android™ is confirmed booting, reboot back into the bootloader using ```adb reboot bootloader``` or by pressing Volume Down right at boot.

 You will be back into Surface Duo's bootloader.